Bachelor's requirements

 The equivalents listed are estimates

-Because each country has different requirements, curriculum, and syllabi for their upper secondary programmes, it’s possible that what's required for studies in Sweden is different than what's listed.
+Because each country has different requirements, curricula, and syllabi for their upper secondary programmes, it’s possible that what's required for studies in Sweden is different than what's listed.
 We've provided estimates and guidance to give you a better idea if you’re likely to meet the specific entry requirements.

 Even if you have the same number of years of studies in a subject, you may still not meet the requirements.